normalman21/VirtualDesktopShortcut/README.md

 This program adds virtual desktop shortcuts.

 It was made by necessary while using a single monitor, notebook.

-Minimize and use this program.
+After running this program, press the Minimize button.

-Ctrl + Win + Mouse L/R button
+The added shortcuts are : Ctrl + Win + Mouse L/R button

 Only available on Windows 10.